 - Many Citi Cards offer secondary rental car insurance for rentals inside the United States.

-Exclusions- You are not covered in a few situations.
-Usually, if you (1) take the car off-road, (2) are renting a car more than 20 years old, (3) renting in some foreign countries (check the fine print), (4) renting longer than 30 days, (5) driving for Uber/Lyft, (6) driving an exotic car, (7) driving a large van or truck, (8) if you do something very stupid like leaving the car running with the key in it, or (9) you fail to file a claim within a reasonable period of time (45-60 days).
+You are not covered in a few situations.
+Usually, if you (1) take the car off-road, (2) are renting a car more than 20 years old, (3) renting in some foreign countries (check the fine print, usually Ireland and Jamaica), (4) renting longer than 30 days, (5) driving for Uber/Lyft, (6) driving an exotic car, (7) driving a large van or truck, (8) if you do something very stupid like leaving the car running with the key in it, or (9) you fail to file a claim within a reasonable period of time (45-60 days).

 Chase Language (from Reserve Card)